woupiestek/midistuff_ts/log.md

 # Midistuff logs

+## 2023-11-1

+There is a web midi api, maybe it works in deno as well.
+I could also run it in chrome, by setting up a web app.

 ## 2023-10-29

 All data is in events in tracks even if some of the data does not belong to a